 A company's annual reimbursement premium for the FHCF coverage is based on an actuarial formula specifying the amount of premium to be paid for each \$1,000 of insured value for covered policies in each 5-digit Florida ZIP Code by type of business, construction class, and deductible group.
 The coverage level chosen by the company and mitigation features reported are also considered in the premium calculation.
-Pursuant to Section 215.555(5)(b), Florida Statutes, the FHCF premium will include a 25% cash build up factor for the 2017/2018 Contract Year.
+Pursuant to Section 215.555(5)(b), Florida Statutes, the FHCF premium includes a 25% cash build up factor.